MicrosoftDocs/edge-developer/microsoft-edge/accessibility/design.md

 <!-- ====================================================================== -->
 ## Accessible visual experience

-Users who are visually impaired need a sufficient text contrast ratio for text content, and a good visual experience with high contrast themes overall.
+Users who have low vision need a sufficient text contrast ratio for text content, and a good visual experience with high contrast themes overall.
 Users who are color blind need information to be conveyed in ways other than through color.

 Many common accessibility issues on the web can be solved through good coding practice.
 The [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20) documentation provides techniques and best practices to help you design more accessible dynamic web applications.
 For more information, go to [Resources about building accessible websites](./build/index.md).